johannadinicola/johannadinicola.github.io/_posts/2020-10-19-hello-grandparents.markdown

 author: Mike
 excerpt_separator: <!--more-->
 ---
-Johanna met her grandparents this weekend! <!--more--> Everyone had to quarantine and pass COVID-19 tests but it was worth it!
+{{ page.description }} <!--more--> Everyone had to quarantine and pass COVID-19 tests but it was worth it!
 She also met more of her extended pet family, had a trip to the doctor, and finally a bonus pic of post-shower hair.

 ![](/assets/img/posts/2020/10/19/hello-grandparents/hello-grandparents-0001.jpg)
 ![](/assets/img/posts/2020/10/19/hello-grandparents/hello-grandparents-0002.jpg)